lizardman301/Lizard-bot-rsf/README.md

  * checkin
 	 * Checks the given bracket for users that are not checked in and users whose Challonge names are not in the server
+ * seeding <bracket url> [number of players to seed(Must be integer greater than or equal to 1)]
+	 * Seeds the tournament based on points in the spreadsheet and the number of players to seed

 `!coin-flip`
 A coin is flipped and the result is returned.
 Either heads or tails.